EshaanAgg/web/src/content/blog/go.md

 }
 ```

 **Personal Opinion:** I hate threading.
-It's always one of these things that I want to avoid to any cost.
-But Go actually simplifies the same to a great extend!
+It’s always one of these things that I want to avoid at any cost.
+But Go actually simplifies the same to a great extent!

-## Closing Remarks
+## **Closing Remarks**

-`Go` remains true to it's name, and let's you go at a super speed into developement first.
-It's wierd to not have classes, objects and enums (specially when now there are langauges like `Rust` which consider enums their core strength), and the `if err != nil` pattern in nothing short of a huge pain, but it all start's to make a bit of sense if you look and reason about the core promises it tries to uphold.
-I hate titlecasing every property, variable and function, but the simplicity it offers compensates for the same.
+`Go` remains true to its name and lets you go at a super speed into development first.
+It’s weird not to have classes, objects, and enums (especially when now there are languages like `Rust` which consider enums their core strength), and the `if err != nil` pattern is nothing short of a huge pain, but it all start’s to make a bit of sense if you look and reason about the core promises it tries to uphold.
+I hate title casing every property, variable, and function, but the simplicity it offers compensates for the same.

-It's a fun language to work with, and it's utility in the modern development landscape speaks for it's efficiency and reliability.
-It's good to know Go, and hopefully this guide wouldn't let it become a stranger again.
+It’s a fun language to work with, and its utility in the modern development landscape speaks for its efficiency and reliability.
+It’s good to know Go, and hopefully, this guide wouldn’t let it become a stranger again.